-Pedestrian System: Of the 23 miles of streets within the Elizabeth Area, 66% have sidewalks on both sides of the street, 8% have sidewalk on one side, and 14% have no sidewalk at all.
-There are 20 signalized intersections in the area, six of which have a desirable LOS for pedestrians (A or B).
+Pedestrian System: Of the 23 miles of streets within the Elizabeth Area, 66% have sidewalks on both sides of the street.
+8% have sidewalk on one side, and 14% have no sidewalk at all.
+There are 20 signalized intersections in the area, six of which have an acceptable LOS for pedestrians (A or B).

 Bicycle System: Bicycle lanes exist on Elizabeth Avenue and Hawthorne Lane.
-Of the 20 signalized intersections within the plan area, none have desirable LOS for cyclists.
+Of the 20 signalized intersections within the plan area, none have acceptable LOS for cyclists.

-Motor Vehicle Network: The Elizabeth area is currently experiencing moderate levels of congestion as indicated by the number of signalized intersections in the plan area with an undesirable LOS (E or F), as shown in the table.
+Motor Vehicle Network: The Elizabeth area is currently experiencing moderate levels of congestion as indicated by the number of signalized intersections in the plan area with an unacceptable LOS (C, D, E, or F), as shown in the table.
 Congestion levels are expected to remain the same or slightly increase as the area and its greater surroundings grow in travel demand.